aloksri2204/Cab_new/GITHUB_PAGES_DEPLOYMENT.md

    git push -u origin gh-pages -f
    ```

-4. Configure GitHub Pages to use the gh-pages branch

 ## How This Fix Works

-This solution:
+Our solution addresses two key issues:

+1. **The crypto.getRandomValues error**:
+   - Updated Node.js version from 16 to 18
+   - This provides proper support for modern crypto APIs

+2. **The ~and~ URL issue**:
-1. **Eliminates wouter routing** that causes the ~and~ issue
+   - Eliminates wouter routing that causes the problem
-2. **Uses meta redirects** instead of JavaScript redirects
+   - Uses meta redirects for clean navigation
-3. **Intercepts all link clicks** with a custom event handler
+   - Intercepts link clicks with a custom event handler
-4. **Creates a custom hash router** that doesn't use query parameters
+   - Creates a custom hash router without query parameters
-5. **Forces direct navigation** without route preservation
+   - Forces direct navigation without route preservation

 ## Testing & Troubleshooting

+- If GitHub Actions fails:
+  - Check the error logs in GitHub Actions
+  - Try the manual deployment script instead

+- If you see ~and~ characters in URLs:
-1. Clear your browser cache completely
+  - Clear your browser cache completely
-2. Test in an incognito/private window
+  - Test in an incognito/private window
-3. Verify the site at `https://aloksri2204.github.io/Cab_Akhilesh/`
-4. If issues continue, try adding `?nocache=1` to the end of your URL

-## Support & Updates

-This solution is guaranteed to fix the ~and~ issue.
-If you still experience problems, please contact me for additional support.
+  - Add `?nocache=1` to force a fresh page load

 ---

-**Note:** The solution relies on creating a completely new front-end routing mechanism that bypasses the problematic hash-based router, ensuring URLs remain clean and free of unwanted characters.
+**Note:** The deployment scripts in this project (build-for-github.sh and deploy-to-github.sh) are specifically designed to handle all these issues automatically.